 Maybe it’s something that’s been gnawing at you for a while.
 Or maybe it’s something that hit you like a freight train one day on your morning commute.

-But, day after day, you drag yourself in, dreading the day ahead.
+But, day after day, you drag yourself out of bed, silently dreading the day ahead.

-This is the not the life you had hoped for yourself.
+This is not the life you had hoped for yourself.

 Perhaps you are living someone else’s dream (your parent’s, your culture’s, or an influential teacher’s.)